 - Does the buyer have an objective reason for requiring a change from the statutory provisions?

-Should you have any questions or require help or assistance in relation to these or any other corporate or commercial issues please feel free to contact your usual corporate advisor at Morrisons Solicitors or John Andrews, a Partner in our Corporate and Commercial team.
+Should you have any questions or require help or assistance in relation to these or any other corporate or commercial issues please feel free to contact your usual corporate advisor at Morrisons Solicitors or Greg Vincent, Partner and Head of our Corporate and Commercial team.
+Greg is contactable by email on [email protected]rrlaw.com or by telephone on 020 8971 1033